Contingencyplana/making_friends_0/planning/perfect_failsafe_metaphor.md

     But I tell you the Truth: **‘reality’ is not REAL!**
     Is neither the Greater Realty, nor the True Reality.
-    As it is a JOKE, a SHAM and FARCE of unutterably monstrous proportions —
+    As it is a JOKE, SHAM and FARCE of unutterably monstrous proportions —
     a Monumental Recursion sole staged to PULL the WOOL over our collective eyes!

     And the proof?
 The Seven Reasons.